Select region & language

 In August 2012, the United States Securities and Exchange Commission (SEC) issued its final rules regarding conflict minerals (tantalum, tin, tungsten, and gold) as defined in and required by section 1502 of the Dodd–Frank Wall Street Reform and Consumer Protection Act.
 As a result, many companies are now investigating whether and to what extent their products contain conflict minerals and whether such conflict minerals come from the DRC and the adjacent countries named in the Act.

-In working towards these commitments, we have taken a number of steps:
+In working towards these commitments, we have taken and continue to take a number of steps:

-• establishing a “Conflict Minerals Compliance Program,” supported and sponsored by ABB’s Executive Committee, to review the use of conflict minerals and other minerals in our products and to be in a position to fulfill our reporting obligations to the SEC and respond to customer inquiries;
+Supported and sponsored by ABB’s Executive Committee, to review the use of conflict minerals and other minerals in our products and to be in a position to fulfill our reporting obligations and respond to customer inquiries;

-• engaging with our suppliers so they respond in a timely manner to our requests for evidence of compliance.
-In the future, our suppliers’ willingness to comply with this initiative will be a factor in our sourcing decisions; and
+so they respond in a timely manner to our requests for evidence of compliance.
+In the future, our suppliers' willigness to comply with this initiative will be a factor in our sourcing decisions.

 • comply with the ABB Supplier Code of Conduct;

-• Take the necessary steps to demonstrate that any conflict minerals contained in the products supplied to ABB originate from conflict-free sources;
+• Take the necessary steps to demonstrate that any conflict minerals and any other minerals of concern contained in the products supplied to ABB originate from conflict-free sources;

 • extend the search further down their supply chain, if necessary, in order to determine the source of specified minerals;